Join for Free

 Make it a Full Plate Meal: Serve with roasted potatoes for a delicious breakfast.

-75% fiber foods – bell peppers, tomatoes, red beans, onion, garlic, tomato paste, spinach, fresh parsley, potatoes
+75% water-fiber foods – bell peppers, tomatoes, red beans, onion, garlic, tomato paste, spinach, fresh parsley, potatoes

 25% foods – eggs, yogurt